mdayaram/mdayaram.github.io/index.md

 [chartreuse](http://www.chartreuse.fr/green-chartreuse;fiche;3;uk.html),
 [b&amp;b](http://www.bandbliqueur.com/), magic, and
 [drawing](/blog/#sketches).
-If you know I like something that's not on this list, then I probably either missed it, or I lied to you.
-I usually feel really guilty about lying, so that's unlikley.
+If you know I like something that's not on this list, it's probably because I'm too lazy to update it.

 I will occasionally write [random musings](/blog) about life and such whenever I get the time or have a good idea.
 Feel free to paruse at your own pace.
-I love hearing feedback.
-Tell me all the bad things.
-I want them.
-I keep them in a box and then when I'm feeling awesome I tackle them with hugs and cuddles.
-We can always chat about them over chai tea if you prefer that though.
-Let's make it happen!

 If physical space prevents us from getting tea together, you can always reach me through these other channels.